FIWARE/tutorials.Accessing-Context/README.md

 | **DELETE**. |  :x: | `removeASingleAttribute()` | :x:  |

-## Analysing the Code
+## Analyzing the Code

 The code under discussion can be found within the `store` controller in the [Git Repository](https://github.com/Fiware/tutorials.Context-Providers/blob/master/proxy/controllers/store.js)

 ### Initializing the library

 We don't want to reinvent the wheel and spend time writing a unnecessary boilerplate code for HTTP access.
-Therefore we will use the exising `ngsi_v2`  NPM library.
+Therefore we will use the existing `ngsi_v2`  NPM library.
 This needs to be included in the header of the file as shown.
 The `basePath` must also be set - this defines the location of the Orion Context Broker.

 ```javascript